dcsync/pycobalt/README.md

     engine.loop()

-This shows up in the script console as:
+This shows up in the Script Console as:

     [pycobalt example.py debug] debug message 1
     [pycobalt example.py debug] debug message 2

-To print raw stuff to the script console you can just call the Aggressor print
+To print raw stuff to the Script Console you can just call the Aggressor print
 functions:

     import pycobalt.engine as engine